thoughtspot/thoughtspot.github.io/_appliance/gcp/gcp-cluster-install.md

     Your output says `ok` if you have the correct release.

+1. Launch a [screen](https://linux.die.net/man/1/screen) session.
+Use screen to ensure that your installation does not stop if you lose network connectivity.
+    ```
+    $ screen -S DEPLOYMENT
+    ```

 2. Create the cluster.<br>
 Run `tscli cluster create` to create the cluster.<br>
 If you are using a gcs bucket for object storage, include the flag `--enable_cloud_storage=gcs`.